dennisXZX/web-developer-notes/README.md

 #### What is `"use strict";`? what are the advantages and disadvantages to using it?

 'use strict' is used to enable strict mode for Javascript.
 Basically it is used to elimiate some Javascript quirks.
-For example, in strict mode, the 'this' keyword in a function invocation refers to `undefined` instead of global window object.
+For example, in strict mode, the 'this' keyword in a function invocation refers to `undefined` instead of a global `window` object.
 Also, the implicit `arguments` parameter in a function does not alias declared function parameters anymore.

 #### Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`